teresa-le/Lululemon_Merchandising_Analysis/README.md

 # Lululemon Merchandising Analysis
 This project is done from the perspective of a Fashion Merchant working as part of the Merchandising team at Lululemon (job simulation).
-In preparation for the May 2022 shorts capsule launch, I analyzed and tracked the inventory
+The goal of this project is to assist with the preparation that is necessary to launch and sell shorts that are part of the May 2022 capsule.

 ## Data Sources